International Journalism Festival in Perugia

 BBC Radio Documentary

-In March this year I recorded interviews in New York, New Jersey and Pennsylvania for Life Under Glass, a BBC Radio 4 documentary about Martin Couney, the “incubator doctor,” who exhibited premature babies at Coney Island, NY; Atlantic City, NJ; and at amusement parks and World’s Fairs across America and in Europe, Mexico and South America from the late 1890s until the 1940s.
+In March 2016 I recorded interviews in New York, New Jersey and Pennsylvania for Life Under Glass, a BBC Radio 4 documentary about Martin Couney, the “incubator doctor,” who exhibited premature babies at Coney Island, NY; Atlantic City, NJ; and at amusement parks and World’s Fairs across America and in Europe, Mexico and South America from the late 1890s until the 1940s.

 Couney ran his facilities like miniature hospital wards and employed a large team of physicians, nurses and wet nurses who lived on-site.
 He charged the public 25 cents to see the babies in their incubators and their struggle between life and death.